-A Safeguarding complaint involving a member of staff must be reported to the Headteacher immediately.
-Where there are concerns about the Headteacher or Principal, this should be referred to the chair of governors, chair of the management committee or proprietor of an independent school as appropriate.
-In the event of allegations of abuse being made against the Headteacher, where the Headteacher is also the sole proprietor of an independent school, allegations should be reported directly to the designated officer(s) at the local authority.
-Staff may consider discussing any concerns with the school's designated safeguarding lead and make any referral via them.
-(KCSIE, 2018: pg 12)
+A safeguarding complaint involving a member of staff must be reported to the Headteacher immediately.
+Where there are concerns/allegations about the Headteacher or Principal, this should be referred to the Chair of Governors, Chair of the Management Committee or Proprietor of an Independent School as appropriate.
+In the event of allegations of abuse being made against the Headteacher, where the Headteacher is also the sole proprietor of an Independent School, allegations should be reported directly to the Designated Officer(s) at the local authority.
+(KCSIE 2019)

-Consultation without delay with the LADO, Lynn Griffiths (Tel: 01642 201835), will determine what action follows.
-A multi-agency strategy meeting may be arranged to look at the complaint in its widest context, the Headteacher/senior member of school staff must attend this meeting, which will be arranged by the LADO.
+Consultation without delay with the Local Authority Designated Officers, Lynn Dickens 01642 130700 / 201835 or Danielle Todd 01642 513138 will determine what action follows.
+A multi-agency strategy meeting may be arranged to look at the complaint in its widest context, the Headteacher/senior member of school staff must attend this meeting, which will be arranged by the Designated Officer.
 All issues must be recorded on the allegation management form and the outcome reached must be noted to ensure closure.